DavidNHill/JSMinesweeper/README.md

 This readme explains how to use the software and what techniques the solver uses.

 ## Overview
 This is a rewrite of my Java minesweeper solver in javascript.
-All the processing runs on the host machine.
+All the processing runs on the local (your) machine.
 The purpose of the rewrite was to make the solver more accessable since there was reluctance to download a java executable.
 The trade off is that javascript is significantly slower than java to execute.

 The solver has a 40.7% win rate on classic expert (30x16/99 safe start in a corner) and 54% on modern expert (30x16/99 open start at (3,3)).